nanasci/nanasci.github.io/_pages/about.md

   </div>
   <div style="flex: 1;">
     <a href="https://github.com/gomate-community/TrustRAG"><strong>TrustRAG: A RAG Framework for Reliable and Trusted Output</strong></a><br>
-    TrustRAG is a configurable and modular Retrieval-Augmented Generation (RAG) framework designed to ensure users obtain high-quality and trustworthy results in retrieval-based QA scenarios.
+    TrustRAG is a configurable and modular Retrieval-Augmented Generation (RAG) framework designed to ensure reliable input and trusted output, so that users can obtain high-quality and trustworthy results in retrieval-based question-answering scenarios.
   </div>
 </div>